 Rhea wrote and produced two short films early in her career with Danny DeVito, The Sound Sleeper in 1973 and Minestrone in 1975.

 Rhea starred in several television dramas that dealt with social issues that she is concerned with in real life, involving children and their well being.
 Some of the movies are: I Want To Keep My Baby, Having Babies II, and Like Normal People.

 Rhea is the author of the popular children's book series Otto Undercover, an idea taken from the stories that she made up for her son as a child.

 Rhea played the role of 'Honey' in the Michael Moore film Canadian Bacon.

 Rhea's father Phillip appeared occasionally as a bar patron on Cheers.

-Rhea was nominated ten out of eleven possible times for an Emmy Award for her work on Cheers for 'Best Supporting Actress in a Comedy Series'.
+Rhea was nominated ten times for an Emmy Award for her work on Cheers for Outstanding Supporting Actress in a Comedy Series.
 The only year that she was not nominated was in 1992.
-However, she did win four out of the eleven awards.
+However, she did win four out of the ten awards.

 Rhea was inspired by musicals, such as Peter Pan as a child, and knew that she was meant to entertain on stage.